Geometric Inverse Semigroup Theory: a note on the Milnor-Schwarz Lemma for inverse monoids: Comparison to work of Chung-Martínez-Szakács

 As a consequence of \Cref{prop:qfg_iff_unifproper}, we immediately get: \begin{cor} Any $S$ as in \Cref{prop:action_gives_metric} is quasi-finitely generated. \end{cor}

-Furthermore, the coarse equivalence from \Cref{thm:cms} can be improved to a quasi-isometry: \begin{cor} The metric $d^R$ is quasi-isometric to the word metric with respect to any finite quasi-generating set. \end{cor}
+Furthermore, the coarse equivalence from \Cref{thm:cms} can be improved to a quasi-isometry: \begin{cor} The metric $d^R_{x_1}$ is quasi-isometric to the Cayley metric with respect to any finite quasi-generating set. \end{cor}

 \begin{proof} By \Cref{thm:cms}, the two metrics are coarsely equivalent.
-Moreover, word metrics with respect to finite quasi-generating sets and path metrics on graphs are both quasi-geodesic, and coarsely equivalent quasi-geodesic (extended) metric spaces are actually quasi-isometric. \end{proof}
+Moreover, Cayley metrics with respect to finite quasi-generating sets and path metrics on graphs are both quasi-geodesic, and coarsely equivalent quasi-geodesic (extended) metric spaces are actually quasi-isometric: see e.g. \cite[Section 0.2.D]{gromov_asymp_inv}. \end{proof}

 Hence our \Cref{thm:MilnorSchwarz} follows from the next observation: